georchestra/georchestra/mapfishapp/src/main/webapp/app/addons/magnifier/README.md

 Magnifier ADDON
 ===============

-This addon allows users to zoom on a specific area of the map, either using the current map layers ("dynamic" mode), or a static layer ("static" mode).
+This addon allows users to zoom in a specific area of the map, either using the current map layers ("dynamic" mode), or a static layer ("static" mode).
 authors: @fvanderbiest, @spelhate